 Yet just as we can wrong someone after their death, we can also harm them.
 Pitcher defines harm as a violation of someone’s interests.
-An event or state of affairs is thought to be harmful (or a “misfortune”) to someone “when it is contrary to one or more of his more important desires and interests.”
-(184) Since we do have, or at least can have, interests and desires regarding what happens after our death, what happens after our death can clearly be contrary to our interests and, accordingly, harmful to us.
-If I now wish to be buried rather than cremated - if this, for whatever reason, is really important to me -, then I would suffer a harm if, after my death, my wishes were ignored.
+An event or state of affairs is thought to be harmful (or a “misfortune”) to someone “when it is contrary to one or more of his more important desires and interests” (184).
+Since we do have, or at least can have, interests and desires regarding what happens after our death, what actually transpires can clearly be contrary to our interests and, accordingly, harmful to us.
+If I now wish to be buried rather than cremated—if this, for whatever reason, is really important to me—then I would suffer harm if my wishes were ignored.
 The fact that I wouldn’t know about it is irrelevant.
 It is quite obvious (Pitcher argues, as did Thomas Nagel and Joel Feinberg before him) that we can be harmed without being aware of it.
-If, for instance, I take a strong interest in my son’s existence and well-being, then his death would harm me as soon as it occurs even if I only learn about it much later, or not at all.
-Pitcher finds this example so persuasive that he feels justified in confidently declaring that “it is just false that in order to be harmed, the victim must be aware of the harm.”
-(186)
+If, for instance, I take a strong interest in my son’s existence and wellbeing, then his death would harm me as soon as it occurs even if I only learn about it much later, or not at all.
+Pitcher finds this example so persuasive that he feels justified in declaring that “it is just false that in order to be harmed, the victim must be aware of the harm” (186).

 Pitcher then invites us to consider the following case: Bishop Berkeley had a son called William who died at the age of 14.
 Let us now suppose that William died of a genetic disposition that made his early death inevitable.
 In other words, he was always going to die young.
 If Berkeley had known this, he would have been miserable.
-Since he loved his son and consequently did not want him to die young, the fact that William was going to die young was contrary to his interests and therefore harmful to him.
-However, it would also have been harmful to him if he had not known this.
+Since he loved his son and consequently did not want him to die young, the fact that this event took place was contrary to his interests and therefore harmful to him.
+It would also have been harmful to him if he had not known this, however.
 What harmed him was, after all, not his knowledge of the fact that his son was going to die young, but the fact that he was going to die young.
 Now imagine that Berkeley had died before his son.
-In that case he would not have witnessed William’s death, and would forever remain unaware of both the fact that William did die young and the fact that he was always going to die young.
+In that case he would not have witnessed William’s death, and would forever remain unaware of both the fact that William did die young and the fact that he was always going to.
 Even then, though, Berkeley would, while still alive, have suffered the misfortune of having a son who was going to die young.
-In this way, Pitcher concludes, “the shadow of harm that an event casts can reach back across the chasm even of a person’s death and darken his ante-mortem life.”
-(187)
+In this sense, Pitcher concludes, “the shadow of harm that an event casts can reach back across the chasm even of a person’s death and darken his ante-mortem life” (187).

 Even though this metaphor seems to suggest some kind of backward causation, Pitcher denies that this is the case.
 Believing in backward causation would be just as “absurd” as believing that “instantaneous causation at a distance” (186) would be required for me to be harmed when, unbeknownst to me, something just happened that very much goes against my interests (such as the death of my son, which Pitcher claims harms me the moment it happens, and not